LukePappa/Ourism/text.md

 The essence of existence is the Divine.
-Attunement to the Divine through contemplative prayer constitutes deification, the fruits of which are discipline in ascetic practice, social conduct, emotional regulation, and labor.
+Attunement to the Divine through contemplative prayer constitutes Deification, the fruits of which are discipline in ascetic practice, social conduct, emotional regulation, and labor.